-The brief of August 2nd, 1483, had no effect in dissuading Ferdinand and Isabella from their design of converting the Inquisition into a political institution.† A short time after, Pope Sixtus authorized them to name as grand-inquisitor for the whole of Castile the Dominican Tomás Torquemada, prior of the convent of Santa Cruz, in Segovia, with the power invested in himself of choosing other inferior ministers.‡ In a second brief, dated October 17th, 1483, the pope consented that Torquemada should unite with his other powers that of grand-inquisitor of Aragon also.
+The brief of August 2nd, 1483, had no effect in dissuading Ferdinand and Isabella from their design of converting the Inquisition into a political institution. † A short time after, Pope Sixtus authorized them to name as grand-inquisitor for the whole of Castile the Dominican Tomás Torquemada, prior of the convent of Santa Cruz, in Segovia, with the power invested in himself of choosing other inferior ministers.t In a second brief, dated October 17th, 1483, the pope consented that Torquemada should unite with his other powers that of grand-inquisitor of Aragon also.

-It was not without strong opposition that the other inquisitors of Aragon accepted the authority of their new head, who had been invested by the crown with such extensive powers: from his appointment, the Spanish state Inquisition dates its full organization.
-In a short time, Torquemada established four tribunals, at Seville, Cordoba, Jaen, and Villa-Real: the last of which was afterwards
+It was not without strong opposition that the other inquisitors of Aragon accepted the authority of their new head, who had been invested by the crown with such extensive powers : from his appointment, the Spanish state Inquisition dates its full organization.
+In a short time, Torquemada established four tribunals, at Seville, Cordoba, Jaen, and Villa-Real; the last of which was afterwards lished at Tübingen in the year 1820. + Both the "Univers" and the Spanish "Esperanza" blame Dr. Hefele for representing the Spanish Inquisition as a purely political institution.
+(See preface to the translation.) ‡ Paramo, "De Origine Inquisitionis" (Matriti, 1598), lib. ii.

-• Several mistakes of this nature, made by Llorente, were ably refuted by a writer in the "Theologische Quartalschrift," published at Tübingen in the year 1820.
+\ Several mistakes of this nature, made by Llorente, were ably refuted by a writer in the "Theologische Quartalschrift," pubcap. iii. p.
+137.